Balajee12/Aerix-Predictive-Maintenance/README.md

 ## 👥 Team

-Built for competition by [Your Team Name]
+Built for competition by AERIX

 ## 📄 License